|Elliott Sound Products||Lighting Dimmers|

 As noted above, leading edge dimmers must never be used with compact fluorescent lamps (CFLs) - even if the instructions specifically state that this is permitted.
 The very fast rising signal causes a huge current to flow through the main filter capacitor that is part of the lamp's ballast circuit.
 Most current LED lamps will have the same problem.
 I suggest that ONLY trailing edge or universal dimmers be used with any dimmable CFL or LED lamp.

 The waveform below shows the current drawn by a 75W incandescent lamp connected to a leading-edge dimmer.
 The lamp is drawing 200mA.
 The risetime of the waveform was measured at 1.8µs - that is fast in anyone's language!
+With 230V mains, the voltage increases from zero to 325V in less than 2µs!
 It is this extremely fast risetime that causes electronic loads grief, because even with 'dimmer compatible' CFL or LED lamps, there is always some capacitance that is charged from almost zero to full voltage in less than 2µs.
-You can even see a small overshoot in the waveform with an incandescent lamp!
-This is caused by the tiny capacitance of the lead from the dimmer to the lamp!
+You can even see a small overshoot in the current waveform with an incandescent lamp!
+This is caused by the tiny capacitance of the lead from the dimmer to the lamp.

-Figure 3A - Captured Leading Edge Dimmer Waveform
+Figure 3A - Captured Leading Edge Dimmer Current Waveform

 As an example, if an electronic ballast draws 83mA from the mains, this is sufficient to power an 8W electronically switched lamp (of any type).
 If no additional circuitry is used to improve the power factor, it will have current peaks of 270mA and a PF of about 0.42 - pretty poor, but certainly not unknown.
 If the exact same circuit is then powered via a dimmer, the worst case RMS current will rise to 240mA, with peaks of 4.2A.
 Power factor falls to 0.14 - a truly dreadful result.
 At this point, that lamp's power supply is drawing over 55VA from the mains, with a really nasty spike waveform.
 See Figure 2 (Non-Linear Load) for an example of a typical power supply front-end.
 The filter capacitor in Figure 2 (used to create the waveforms shown in Figure 1) is 18uF.
 This is not a common value, but was used to ensure the examples are equal.
 The charging current flowing into the capacitor is extremely high because the rate of change of voltage is also very high.